hantswilliams/HHA_507_2023/WK4/slides/p4_shiny_r_python.md

 size: 16:9
 ---

-# Introduction to Shiny
+# Introduction to Shiny (20 slides)

-A powerful tool for creating interactive web apps straight from R (or now Python!).
+A powerful tool for creating interactive web apps straight developed first in R (but now also in Python!)

 ---